RohanKhedekar2803/Image-Detection/README.md

 # Image-Detection
-Detecting image shaoes and color
+Detecting image shapes and color using opencv